A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

+The output of each diagram in \cref{eq:order-1-sum} will then go through the ``band-pass filter'' \tikzpic{-11}{figsv6_small/notation/band_pass.pdf} or the ``band-stop filter'' \tikzpic{-11}{figsv6_small/notation/band_stop.pdf} in \cref{eq:eom-diagram-order1-a,eq:eom-diagram-order1-b}, respectively.
+These two filters select the outputs at frequency $\omega_\text{out} = \omega_o^\prime$ and those not, which respectively contribute to \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} and \!\tikzpic{-10}{figsv6_small/notation/M_small.pdf}.
+Consequently, $\!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf}^{\,(1)}$ is determined according to:

-where the last term in each case above is just the last term in \cref{eq:eom-diagram-order1} and for consistency of style we have also suppressed the $\delta$ symbol inside this diagram and replaced it with $\varstar$.
-With \!\!\tikzpic{-11}{figsv5_small/notation/Gamma_small.pdf}$^{(1)}$ determined, $\DiaIdtEta{-8}^{\,\,(1)}$ consequently corresponds to the remaining diagrams in \cref{eq:order-1-sum}.
+where the last term in each case above is just the last term in \cref{eq:eom-diagram-order1-a} and for consistency of style we have suppressed the $\delta$ symbol inside this diagram and replaced it with $\varstar$.
+Moreover, in the diagrams in \cref{eq:order1-gamma} we have also suppressed \tikzpic{-11}{figsv6_small/notation/band_pass.pdf} for simplicity, since it contributes a trivial factor of 1 with the given driving condition.

-At this point, the effective Hamiltonian $\cl K^{(1)}$ at this order can be readily evaluated by integrating \!\!\tikzpic{-12}{figsv5_small/notation/Gamma_small.pdf}$^{(1)}$~($\partial_{\clu A^*}\cl K$) over $\clu A^*$, where the constant of integration, a function of $\clu A$ alone, should be constructed to ensure that $\cl K^{(1)}$ is real.
-Following this, we find $\cl K^{(1)}$ as:

-where we have explicitly carried out the Husimi product $\varstar$ in the relevant terms in \cref{eq:order-1-sum-al} according to its definition in \cref{eq:Husimi-transform}.